egberts/egberts.github.io-src/content/articles/openssl-password.md

 openssl req ... -passin 'pass:mysecretpassword' ...
 ```

 Of course, be mindful that your shell history will be recording this unless your shell setting has something like `HISTSIZE=0` to disable history recording.
-Also, do not forget the memory of your terminal emulator (eg. scrollback line count, memory buffer, copy buffer).
+Also, do not forget the memory of your terminal emulator (e.g. scrollback line count, memory buffer, copy buffer).

 Just might be easier to avoid this method, so read on.